dsvictorh/copyrighter/README.md

 * **--help -h**: Show help.
 * **--version -v**: Show version number.
 * **--answer -a**: Set the automatic answer value for user prompts (Y/n).
 This can be used for build pipelines to automatically answer confirmation prompts that would block the job.
 Non valid answer values will cancel the entire operation.
-* **--config -c**: Extra configuration JSON file to modify or replace copyrighter configurations.
+* **--config -c**: Extra configuration JSON file to modify or replace Copyrighter's configurations.
 If any of the top level properties are omitted the default configuration will fill it in.
 * **--encoding -e**: Encoding to read and write files with.
 * **--exclude-directories -x**: Directories to be excluded from the process.
 * **--folder -f**: Root folder from where to start the process.